-The calculation resulted in an increase of \$12,867,429 to fringe benefit costs.
+The recalculation resulted in an increase to fringe benefit costs of \$250,710.
 An adjustment has been made in the adjusted cost report.

-We recommend that OSSE calculate and include actual fringe benefit costs incurred for their employees in the cost report.
+We recommend that OSSE include only actual fringe benefit costs incurred for their employees in the cost report.
 If the actual fringe benefit costs cannot be determined from its accounting records, a fringe benefit rate should be calculated and applied to the allowable payroll costs.